This isn’t my first Rodeo ,But I can still be stubborn, some things I just can’t hike without such as my trusty chair.

 Merino, smell proof, cushioned, seamless, durable, fast action wicking,

-NB, I carry four pairs and swap of regularly , this works for me but maybe overkill for you !!
+I carry four pairs and swap regularly ,this works for me but maybe overkill for you !

 Shoes: Salomon XA Pro 3D

-My first Choice were Altras snow Peaks 2 they fitted like a glove and off I hiked but they fell apart before they had completed a 100 miles Crap
+My first Choice were Altras snow Peaks 2 they fitted like a glove,but they fell apart before I had completed a 100 miles

 Shoes are the most subjective of all things on my gear list.
 Comfort and fit are paramount, especially for beginners.
 Durability (Relative to cost) comes next, and everything else is just noise.

-I used 3 pairs on the PCT and almost 5 on the Appalachian trail , The At destroys shoes .
+I used 3 pairs on the PCT and 5 pairs on the Appalachian trail , The AT destroys shoes .

 Gaiters : Dirty Girls